-Our BBA in European Management is a four-year integrated degree in which students spend two years at Lancaster, followed by two years studying and working in either France, Germany, Italy or Spain.
+Our BBA in International Business Management is a four-year integrated degree in which students spend two years at Lancaster, followed by two years studying and working in either France, Germany, Italy, Spain, the USA or Mexico.
 These schemes also allow students to become fluent in another language – a significant asset for those looking for international careers.

-At Masters level, graduates from some of our LUMS programmes can acquire a second Masters through our double-degree collaboration with two internationally respected partner schools:
+At Masters level, graduates from some of our LUMS programmes can acquire a second Masters through our double degree collaboration with our internationally respected partner university in Norway:

 - Double degree with the Norwegian School of Economics (NHH), Bergen